-This is odd and possibly of questionable merit, but I also often view “finished” art through a mirror.
-I feel that you can become sort of desensitized to your own work if you’ve spent enough time on one subject.
-A mirror’s reflected image seems to give a fresh perspective on something, and is one of the ways I judge if the picture was actually proportional and a proper representation.
+This is odd and might be total nonsense, but I sometimes view “finished” art through a mirror.
+I think you can become sort of desensitized to your own work if you’ve spent enough time on one subject.
+A mirror’s reflected image seems to give a fresh perspective on something.

 Also, there are times when have backgrounds or additional things in mind that could be added, but I usually don’t include those things.
 I think it’s partially because I don’t really enjoy drawing scenery.
 Of course…that also could be because I’m just not that good at drawing things other than people!
 “Go with what you know” is something that I think I’ve heard, and maybe that’s what applies here.